Explore Downtown Orlando

 When it comes to nightlife, Downtown Orlando has it all.
 Whether you're looking for an excellent open-air bar, an Irish pub, a great happy hour, or a late-night dance club, you'll find it here.

 For an exciting mix of bars, lounges, and clubs, head to Church Street Station, a historic train station that anchors a retail and entertainment district.
 Start with cocktails at the tony One80 Skytop Lounge, which offers an unmatched view of the city from its sixth-floor location, before exploring the district’s exciting clubs and upscale lounges and bars.
 There’s an awesome after-hours scene here, as well.

-Wall Street Plaza is a center of entertainment and nightlife comprising seven themed bars connected by an open-air courtyard.
-Every night is a party on Wall Street, and there is a block party every weekend.
-Venues include Hooch, one of the best party bars in Orlando, Wall St. Cantina for the best Margarita, WaiTiki for that island vibe, The Hen House, an intimate bar, and The Monkey Bar, a sophisticated lounge for Happy hour, and a great music scene on the weekends.
+Comprising seven themed bars, connected by an open-air courtyard, Wall Street Plaza is another can’t-miss hub for entertainment and nightlife in Downtown Orlando.
+Every night is a party on Wall Street, and there’s a block party every weekend.
+Venues include Hooch, one of the best party bars in Orlando, Wall St. Cantina for the best margarita, WaiTiki for that island vibe, The Hen House for an intimate bar experience, and The Monkey Bar, a sophisticated lounge featuring an excellent happy hour and great music scene on the weekends.
 For karaoke and bar games, check out Shine, a punk and warehouse-themed club, and Sideshow for some vintage carnival action.